- 1Waterfalls in the Blue Mountains; the easy ones

 Lawson Waterfall Circuit

-While definitely not as dramatic as some of the other falls on this list, this easy walk offers four for the price of one!
+While definitely not as dramatic as some of the other falls on this list, this easy walk offers five for the price of one!

 Where to find it: Honour Avenue in the small town of Lawson.
 There are two entry points to the trail with a small amount of parking available at each.